whitneyburton/portfolios/students/1510/dan-winter/20151120-dan-winter-m1.markdown

 A quote from Archimedes about the power of levers keeps coming to mind; "Give me a place to stand on and I will move the earth."

 I've never seen anything quite like the power of the lever that software development has to impact huge volumes of people.
-Turing's unmatched power lies in the access it enables to that lever and I aim to move the earth to benefit my community, even if that is helping just one person at a time.
+Turing is building my place to stand and I aim to move the earth to benefit my community, even if that is helping just one person at a time.

 ### Mid Module Diagnostic